Planning for fall semester move in 2018? Check out this helpful

 and below are some resources to help you plan your trip to campus.

-The arrival guide is maintained by Housing and Residence Life and includes driving directions to campus, opening weekend activities and other resources that you will need during opening weekend.
+The arrival guide is maintained by Housing and Residence Life and includes the move in schedule, opening weekend activities and other resources that you will need during opening weekend.

 For move in information please visit https://www.ohio.edu/arrival-guide/halls for detailed move in information.

 Most hall check-ins will be at the respective staff office of the building or complex to which you are assigned.
 During move-in there will be signs and staff that will instruct you to your check in location depending on your hall assignment.

 Click here for driving instructions, evening activities, and other special information related to fall opening.

 When you move in you can expect to meet a lot of new people.
 You'll be meeting other students like yourself as well as becoming acquainted with various staff members.
 You will meet the Housing & Residence Life in-hall staff who are responsible for creating a positive living environment and helping you adjust to college life.
 Most important will be your Resident Assistant (RA).
 They are a student like you.
 Each RA is assigned to a floor section for which they are responsible.
 Your RA is trained to answer your questions, foster community living, and be a resource to you.
 During the first few days, your floor section will meet with your RA to discuss the activities and hall guidelines.
 The emphasis is on creating a safe and healthy living environment.
 As a member of a new community, you have input and a responsibility to create your community and maintain a comfortable living area.

 You may also meet the Residential Custodial Services staff (RCS), who are responsible for keeping public areas such as the bathrooms and lounges of your building clean.
 They appreciate and expect your assistance in maintaining and preserving public areas.
 Bromley, Adams, Tanaka, Sowle, Carr, and Luchs Hall residents are responsible for cleaning their own shared bathrooms and should bring their own cleaning supplies.
 You are responsible for the cleanliness of your own room and for your own trash removal.